opassin42/ft_server/README.md

 Mail: opassin@student.42.fr

-[COMMANDS LIST]
+**[COMMANDS LIST]**

-all these commands are specified in the Makefile
+*all these commands are specified in the Makefile*

-sudo make build : Build the docker image from the Dockerfile.
+-sudo make build : Build the docker image from the Dockerfile.

-sudo make run   : Run the image in an isolated container.
+-sudo make run   : Run the image in an isolated container.

-sudo make log   : Print details of the last build.
+-sudo make log   : Print details of the last build.

-sudo make log_monitoring   : Print details log in real time.
+-sudo make log_monitoring   : Print details log in real time.

-sudo make stop_last_ctn	    : Stop the last created container
+-sudo make stop_last_ctn	    : Stop the last created container

-sudo make stop_all_ctn	    : Stop all currents containers
+-sudo make stop_all_ctn	    : Stop all currents containers

-sudo make rm_last_ctn	    : Remove the last container
+-sudo make rm_last_ctn	    : Remove the last container

-sudo make rm_all_ctn	    : Remove all currents containers
+-sudo make rm_all_ctn	    : Remove all currents containers

 [COMMANDS UTILS]